-To add a device: click the track's Add Device button (the + icon) to pull up the Pop-up Browser (see section 7.1.3).
+To add a device: click the track's Add Device button (the + icon) to pull up the Pop-up Browser (see chapter 4).

 Also note that certain devices include mini displays within this interface.
 This includes EQ curves (for EQ+, EQ-5, and EQ-2) or gain reduction amounts (for Compressor, De-Esser, Dynamics, Gate, and Peak Limiter).